What is a record transfer?

 See Approved Public Record Office Storage Supplier (APROSS): Information for agencies for guidance around transferring records to secondary storage facilities.

 As a result of our Digital Archive Program of work we've had reduced capacity to take on new record transfers.
-We had hoped to be able to return to our usual level of service by April 2019, but due to the Digital Archive taking longer than expected, we now won't be able to take on new project work until later in 2019.
+We had hoped to be able to return to our usual level of service in 2019, but due to the Digital Archive taking longer than expected, we now won't be able to take on new project work until mid 2020.

 If you have any plans for transfers in the next 12 months, please take some time to think about your agency’s needs and requirements, and familiarise yourself with the relevant transfer guidance on our website.

-Then once you are ready to commence your transfer project, please contact us from later in 2019.
+Then once you are ready to commence your transfer project, please contact us later in 2020.

 Why transfer records to PROV?